svanoort/python-client-benchmarks/README.md

-Testing 'requests' performance with 10000 cycles 'requests': ran 10000 HTTP GET requests in 17.902536869 seconds Testing pycurl (saving request body by cStringIO)  CONNECTION REUSE performance with 10000 cycles **pycurl (saving request body by cStringIO)  with CONNECTION REUSE: ran 10000 HTTP GET requests in 0.010255 seconds** *No, that is not a bug, I verified it's really submitting separate requests.*
+Testing 'requests' performance with 10000 cycles 'requests': ran 10000 HTTP GET requests in 17.902536869 seconds Testing pycurl (saving request body by cStringIO)  CONNECTION REUSE performance with 10000 cycles **pycurl (saving response body by cStringIO)  with CONNECTION REUSE: ran 10000 HTTP GET requests in 0.010255 seconds** *No, that is not a bug, I verified it's really submitting separate requests.*
 Testing urllib3 CONNECTION REUSE performance with 10000 cycles urllib3 with CONNECTION REUSE: ran 10000 HTTP GET requests in 5.368338 seconds